ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.5.9.1 =
+* WP.org plugin repo didn't like 3.5.9 for some reason, hoping to have better luck with this.

+= 3.5.9 =
+* Improved the way highlighting handles HTML tags, especially when highlighting on post pages.
+* The throttle limit setting was removed from the settings page for causing trouble.
+If you need to change it, update `relevanssi_throttle_limit` option directly.
+* Relevanssi didn't support tax_queries with `field` set to `name`.
+That works now.
+* Much faster way of showing the 25 most common words in the index.
+If you've disabled this feature because it was so slow, try enabling it - you might be surprised!

 = 3.5.8 =
 * Did you mean function had a XSS vulnerability, which is now removed.